mixmastamyk/prn/readme.rst

 -----------------------

 In short,
-this tool does string updates on filenames in the order that they occur on the command-line.
+this tool does string operations on filenames in the order that they occur on the command-line.
+Why?

-It is done this way so that results are consistent with expectations.
+So that results are consistent with expectations.

 Therefore,
 if the given modifications interact in unfortunate ways, they may be reordered to suit.
 This was a design goal.

 The final rename happens at once however.
-No need to worry about files renamed half-way then.
+No need to worry about files renamed half-way.

-Consequently, when performing many operations on a *absolutley huge* number of files, it might be less than instantaneous, due to the inefficiencies of looping through the argument list for each file.
+Consequently, when performing many operations on an *absolutley huge* number of files, it might be less than instantaneous, due to the inefficiencies of looping through the argument list for each file.